keepitfoxy/Scikit-Learn-Breast-Cancer-Wisconsin-Diagnostic-Data-Set/README.md

 **Key Methodological Conclusions:**

-1.  **Ease of Classification:** The consistently high scores across most architectures suggest that the features of the Breast Cancer Wisconsin dataset are **highly
+1.  **Ease of classification:** The consistently high scores across most architectures suggest that the features of the Breast Cancer Wisconsin dataset are **highly discriminative**.
+2.  **Role of the optimizer:** The solver study revealed the **largest performance contrast**.
+This confirms that the efficiency of the optimization algorithm (`adam`) is a critical factor, outweighing the marginal differences from architecture changes.
+3.  **Future work:** To potentially improve the result further, the influence of the **regularization parameter** ($\alpha$) should be investigated, along with a refined Grid Search around the established best parameters.